Eugeno/snippets-components/tabs/README.md

 ## Features
 Containers and tabs are binding to each other in the order they follow, but you can associate them by name.

-By default, the first tab becomes active, but you can set any one by adding the necessary classes.
+By default, the first tab becomes active, but you can set any one by adding the necessary class and `hidden` attribute.

 ```html
 <ul data-tabs="tabs-name">